 To drink: A port will be just fine, Recioto della Valpolicella as well, and Amarone if you want drier but equally powerful wine.

 Parmigiano Reggiano is a hard, crumbly cheese from unpasteurized skimmed milk from cows that are fed on grass and hay.
 Can only be produced in the area around Parma, Reggio Emilia, Modena and Bologna (all in Emilia-Romagna), and Mantova in Lombardy.
 Also known as Parmesan colloquially.
 Parmigiano Reggiano DOP has protection from the EU (AOP).
 All cheeses are checked after one year of maturation, and those that are approved get a stamp.
 The others are sold as second class.
 The most common age is two years, but have personally tasted six years old.
-Intense sweet and nutty flavor.
+Intense sweet and nutty flavour.
 Parmigiano Reggiano is also much used for cooking.
 Grated.
 Parmigiano Reggiano is lactose free.
 Mainstream i Italy, fairly exotic in the rest of the world.
+Parmigiano Reggiano varies though.
+Most is mainstream, but there are a few variuants you shoud be on the look-out for.
+Red Cow; Vacche Rosse, one of the original breeds.
+Bianca Modenese – white cow – is another.
+The white cow is a cross breed with red cow.
+Then you have brown cow – Bruna Italiana.
+Originally Brown Swiss, but imported to Italy centuries ago.
+These breeds supply less milk, but much better suited for cheese making than the ordinary volume supplier; Holstein.

 To drink: Dry, fruity white wine from northern Italy.
 For the beer hounds; Try a Lager.

 From northern Italy, Lombardy to be more exact, but can also come from a wider area such as Piedmont and Veneto.
 From cow’s milk.
-The cheese is off-white in color with a soft rind that looks pink dirty white with mildew stains if it has been stored for a while.
+The cheese is off-white in colour with a soft rind that looks pink dirty white with mildew stains if it has been stored for a while.
 Cut away these.
 The rest can certainly be eaten.
-A pure milk flavor, outspoken saltiness and with age also a nice touch of acidity.
-Available in both pasteurized and unpasteurized, but the unpasteurized, as superior as it is, is very rare.
+A pure milk flavour, outspoken saltiness and with age also a nice touch of acidity.
+Available in both pasteurised and from raw milk, latte crudo.
+The raw milk variant is usually hand made and superior to the pasteurised industrial one (which is most common).

 Toma di Bettelmatt